frakture/frakture-docs/docs/enrichment/attribution/models.md

 # Attribution Models

+Attribution is all about the process of assigning 'credit' for your conversions to different channels and messages.

-How to assign credit for transactions and revenue is not a trivial matter.
+How to assign credit for transactions and other conversions is not a trivial matter.
 In fact it's one that has widely varying strategies, and no 'right' answer.

-Attribution in Frakture is heavily tied to source coding -- the process of assigning a source code to transactions and individuals.
-Much of the below is relevant to other conversion mechanisms -- see [Conversion Methods](enrichment/conversions "Conversion overview") for more info.
+Attribution in Frakture is heavily tied to conversion source coding -- the process of assigning a source code to transactions and individuals.
+In order to start assigning credit to different channels, you do need to have quality data gathered about conversions.
+Bad data in means bad data out.
+See [Conversion Methods](enrichment/conversions "Conversion overview") for more info about how to ensure you're gathering quality conversion data, PRIOR to figuring out how you assign credit about those conversions.

-The online ad world uses very similar terminology, and has heavily infomed Frakture attribution modeling.
-The main difference is that online ad models have insight into opens and clicks on a *specific* platform, whereas Frakture mostly tracks data across platforms, which tends to consist of source coding data.
-It is not unusual to use both to gather insight into your operations.
+The online ad world uses fairly consistent terminology around attribution, and has heavily informed Frakture attribution modeling.
+The main difference is that online ad models have insight into opens and clicks on a *specific* platform, whereas Frakture mostly tracks data across platforms, including offline data, which tends to consist of good conversion source coding information.
+It is not unusual to use both to gather insight into your communications.

-Check out Google and Facebook's partial attribution model explanation:
+Check out Google and Facebook's attribution model explanations:

 <a href="https://support.google.com/google-ads/answer/6259715" target="_blank">About Attribution Models [Google]</a>